About Us

 Bio

 Alex was born and raised in Florida.
 Their musical training began in middle school, when they joined the school band hoping to learn to play the music from their favorite video games.
-As nearly all of Alex’s role models were and are teachers, they wanted to be a teacher starting at an early age.
-Prior to joining Brimmer and May, Alex taught for the Music in General Studies department of the Jacobs School of Music at Indiana University.
+As nearly all of Alex’s role models were or are teachers, they wanted to be a teacher starting at an early age.
+Prior to joining Brimmer and May, Alex taught for the Music in General Studies department of the Jacobs School of Music at Indiana University and directed the Composition for Non-majors program at the Eastman School of Music.

 Alex believes that a music education can enrich every student, no matter their goals beyond school.
 They seek to broaden the musical horizons of their students by exposing them to music old, new, and from around the globe.
 Alex fosters each student’s creation of a unique musical identity by learning what music they enjoy, enabling student exploration, and incorporating their interests into programming.

 Alex holds degrees in music theory, composition, and organ from Stetson University, the Eastman School of Music, and Indiana University.
-As a composer, they’ve won numerous awards, including the ASCAP/CBDNA Frederick Fennell Prize.
+As a composer, they’ve won numerous awards, including the Howard Hanson Orchestral Prize and the Susan B. Gitelman Prize.
 They use their composing and arranging skills to prepare unique music for the bands at Brimmer and May.

 • Photo of Julie Williams-Krishnan